JayLovesProgramming/DayZ_Server_Manager/README.md

 A 100% SUCCESS RATE SET-UP GUIDE

 # Step 1:

-Place all of these scripts inside of resources/Utils APART from the start.bat.
-The start.bat needs be in the main directory (eg.C:\DayZServer\resources)
+Place all of these scripts inside of resources/Utils APART from the start.bat **The start.bat needs be in the main directory** (eg.C:\DayZServer\resources)

 # Step 2:

 Setup config.json for your servers liking (eg. server ip, server name etc)

 # Step 3:

 Run the start.bat

 When you run the start.bat it should open the python script which then opens this window.
 The rest is pretty self explantory.